 One of the biggest challenges that remote workers face is being able to find a stable and fast internet connection.
 Many public WiFi hotspots can be hit and miss, and even with a great internet connection at home, video conferencing apps are not always the most reliable, so virtual meetings can be frustrating.

-Many business centres in West Yorkshire offer superfast, secure and unlimited WiFi for hot-desking and office members, this means that you can just focus on growing your business rather than being distracted by internet glitches.
+With many office spaces to rent you are offered super-fast, secure and unlimited WiFi, this means that you can just focus on growing your business rather than being distracted by internet glitches.

-Likewise, in an office, you’re surrounded by people who can help when technology fails and there’s always something else you can do – admin work, a meeting or discussing ideas, so your time at work isn’t wasted.
+Likewise, when working from a business centre you’re surrounded by people who can help when technology fails and there’s always something else you can do – admin work, a meeting or discussing ideas, so your time at work isn’t wasted.

 Many people who work from home struggle to find a healthy work-life balance.
 The modern digital era has created difficulty in separating work from our personal lives; many employees carry on working after hours and find it difficult to set work-life boundaries.